-Over 200 Navy personnel isolating after outbreak, dozen infected
+Over 200 Navy personnel isolating after outbreak, dozens infected

 The positive test result was returned during routine testing of the ship's crew after a port visit to Guam, the Defence Force said at the time.

-On Tuesday New Zealand recorded 19,566 new cases with 373 people in hospital, including nine in ICU.
+On Tuesday New Zealand recorded 19,566 new cases, with 373 people in hospital, including nine in ICU.